00xBADC0DE/lb-shtml-blog/README.md

 6. Do not clone the blog folder from github.
 It will be set up automatically.

+7. Why .shtml?
+To allow for a little more flexibility.
+You can now more easily edit e.g. the menu and all stuff that you want included between the <head></head> tags.

 [Video Showcase from Lukes' LB](https://www.youtube.com/watch?v=S1WQlr42xDM)